reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 We already saw that you can customize a Redux store using store enhancers.
 Redux middleware are actually implemented on top of a very special store enhancer that comes built in with Redux, called **`applyMiddleware`**.

 Since we already know how to add enhancers to our store, we should be able to do that now.
-We'll start with just `applyMiddleware` by itself, and we'll add three example middleware that have been included in this project.
+We'll start with `applyMiddleware` by itself, and we'll add three example middleware that have been included in this project.

 ```js title="src/store.js"
 import { createStore, applyMiddleware } from 'redux'